chidmuthu/fantasy-baseball/backend/README.md

 ```

 ### WebSocket Support
-For production WebSocket support, use Daphne or uvicorn with ASGI.
+For production WebSocket support, use Daphne with ASGI.

 ## Security Considerations